The Bourne Initiative

-The Bourne Initiative is the fourteenth novel in the Bourne series and eleventh by Eric Van Lustbader.
+The Bourne Initiative is the fourteenth novel in the Bourne series and eleventh and final by Eric Van Lustbader.
 The book was released on June 13, 2017, as a sequel to The Bourne Enigma.

 Plot summary

 Reception

 Publishers Weekly commented: "No one is what they seem, and the endless deceptions reliably lead to the extravagant action scenes that are Lustbader’s hallmark.
 Series fans will eagerly await Bourne’s next adventure."